Near coincidences and nilpotent division fields: Nilpotent division fields of prime level

 In this section, we survey what is known about the modular curves associated to split Cartan subgroups of $\GL_2(\ZZ/p\ZZ)$.
 We let $C_s^+(p)$ be the normalizer of a split Cartan subgroup of $\GL_2(\ZZ/p\ZZ)$ and $X_s^+(p)$ the corresponding modular curve.

-The work of Bilu, Parent, and Rebolledo work in \cite{BiluParentRebolledo} gives an almost complete picture of rational points on $X_s^+(p)$.
-This work together with the work of Balakrishnan, Dogra, and M\"{u}ller in \cite{Balakrishnan} gives, among other things, the following theorem.
+The work of Bilu, Parent, and Rebolledo in \cite{BiluParentRebolledo} gives an almost complete picture of rational points on $X_s^+(p)$.
+This work together with the work of Balakrishnan, Dogra, M\"{u}ller, Tuitman and Vonk in \cite{Balakrishnan} gives, among other things, the following theorem.

-\begin{theorem} {\rm \cite{Balakrishnan,BiluParentRebolledo}} If $p\geq 11$ is a prime, then the rational points on $X_s^+(p)$ are cusps or correspond to elliptic curves with complex multiplication. \end{theorem}
+\begin{theorem} {\rm \cite{Balakrishnan,BiluParentRebolledo}} If $p\geq 11$ is a prime, then the $\QQ$-rational points on $X_s^+(p)$ are cusps or correspond to elliptic curves with complex multiplication. \end{theorem}

-The only cases that remain would be to classify when $E/\QQ$ can have its mod $p$ image contained in the normalizer of a split Cartan for $p =2$, $3$, $5$, and $7$.
-For these values of $p$, $X_{s}^{+}(p)$ is isomorphic to $\mathbb{P}^{1}$ (see \cite{RSZB,SZ,Zyw} among other places).